dimxy/doc-dev/first-cc-heir.md

                   totalinputs += it->second.satoshis;
 ```
 Stop if sufficient cc inputs found.
-And if amount == 0 that would mean to add all available funds to calculate total
+And if amount == 0 that would mean to add all available funds to calculate all available funds
 ```
                   if( amount > 0 && totalinputs >= amount || ++count > maxinputs )
                       break;